Dinner/ Polish Recipes/ Soup Recipes

 STEP 4: Heat 2 Tbsp of butter in a medium pan and add the cucumbers, cook over medium heat for about 5 minutes, stirring from time to time.
 Add them to the pot.

-broth and potatoes are being added to a pot with soup
+Broth and potatoes are being added to a pot with dill pickle soup.

 STEP 5: Add 6 cups of broth to the pot.